WHAT IS VOLTAGE?

-Perhaps we should change the word "Electromagnetism" into
+Perhaps we should change the word "Electromagnetism" into "Voltagemagnetism?"

 Potential Energy vs. "Potential"Voltage is also called "electrical potential."

-mistake.
+involved.
 Think of it like this.
 If you roll a big boulder to the top of

 a hill, you have stored some potential energy.
 But after the boulder has

-height of the hill has "Gravitational Potential."
+the height of the hill has "Gravitational Potential."
 But the hill is not